 - A. The age of a horse is computed by the calendar year starting on January 1 of the year foaled.
 A horse is a weanling during the calendar year in which it is foaled; it is a yearling during the first calendar year following its foaling date, regardless of the time of year foaled. - B. When according to the Association's records, a horse has lived twenty-five years past January 1 of its foaling year, and if there is no evidence of activity (showing, breeding, etc.) for a period of three (3) years, it will be presumed dead and its registration file will be automatically marked as dead.
 The horse is then ineligible for registration of its offspring foaled after that date or for participation in APHA approved events.
 If the horse has not actually died, and its owner wishes to reinstate its registration certificate, the owner may contact the Association and provide satisfactory evidence that the horse is alive, which the owner will be required to do on an annual basis. - C. Tooth Examination.
-A horse is not eligible to participate in APHA-approved events if its age as determined by examination of its teeth does not correspond to the age shown on its registration certificate.
+A horse is not eligible to participate in APHAapproved events if its age as determined by examination of its teeth does not correspond to the age shown on its registration certificate.
 Such determination by tooth examination to be made in accordance with the current Official Guide for Determining the Age of the Horse as adopted by the American Association of Equine Practitioners. - Every exhibitor, owner or trainer shall, on request by APHA, a show manager or racing steward, permit such examination to be made by a representative of the Association and/or a licensed veterinarian.
 Refusal to comply with such request shall constitute grounds for immediate disqualification of the animal from the APHA event in progress and all other APHA-approved events shall constitute grounds for suspension of Association membership. - 2.
 Should such examination show the animal's age does not correspond to the foaling date shown on its registration certificate, such examination shall constitute sufficient evidence that the animal's age shown on its registration certificate is erroneous.
-The animal automatically shall be suspended from participating in the APHA event in progress and any future events eligible for approval by the Association, pending a hearing before the Board of Directors. - 3.
-The exhibitor, owner or trainer shall, on request by APHA, a show manager or racing steward, deliver the animal's registration certificate to the requesting party, who shall immediately forward the certificate and affidavits from the person or persons making such examination and findings to the Executive Director of the Association.
+The animal automatically shall be suspended from participating in the APHA event in progress and any future events eligible for approval by the Association, pending a hearing before the Board of Directors.

-- 4. At a time and place designated by the Board of Directors, a hearing will be held at which time the animal's recorded owner and/ or breeder shall provide evidence to substantiate the foaling date shown on the registration certificate.
-In the absence of substantial evidence to the contrary, the Board of Directors of the Association may cancel the animal's registration and take appropriate action against the person or persons involved. - If the pedigree is substantiated, but the age discrepancy remains unresolved, the Board of Directors may direct an appropriate notation be made on the certificate to allow the horse to be used for breeding purposes, but prohibiting its participation in approved events. - D. Parentage Verification.
-Any horse to be registered which is ten (10) years of age or older must be parentage verified.
-If either the sire or dam is not available for testing, and a genetic type cannot be derived through derivations or mitochondrial DNA testing, then the aged horse is not eligible for registration.
+- 3. The exhibitor, owner or trainer shall, on request by APHA, a show manager or racing steward, deliver the animal's registration certificate to the requesting party, who shall immediately forward the certificate and affidavits from the person or persons making such examination and findings to the Executive Director of the Association. - 4.
+At a time and place designated by the Board of Directors, a hearing will be held at which time the animal's recorded owner and/ or breeder shall provide evidence to substantiate the foaling date shown on the registration certificate.
+In the absence of substantial evidence to the contrary, the Board of Directors of the Association may cancel the animal's registration and take appropriate action against the person or persons involved. - 5.
+If the pedigree is substantiated, but the age discrepancy remains unresolved, the Board of Directors may direct an appropriate notation be made on the certificate to allow the horse to be used for breeding purposes, but prohibiting its participation in approved events.